stefanov-sm/SQLMethods/README.md

 - The value of "returns_value" must be `true` or `false`.
 - Real-life queries may be of any size and complexity.
 - Block comments are not supported.
-- If "returns_value" is missing is false then methods return [PDOStatement](https://www.php.net/manual/en/class.pdostatement.php) objects.
+- If "returns_value" is missing is false then the methods return [PDOStatement](https://www.php.net/manual/en/class.pdostatement.php) objects.
-- If "returns_value" is missing is true then methods retun a single value.
+- If "returns_value" is true then the methods retun a single value.
 ### SQLMethods constructor

 A SQLMethods object is created by instantiating the SQLMethods class.